UD-CIS-Teaching/student-guidance/pages/index.md

 If you don't end up liking your career, you can change later on - it's not forcing you into a life-long decision.
 However, the sooner you figure out what you want to do, the more fun you will have in Computer Science!

+# The Core

+Every UD Computer Science degree starts out the same way.

+Start by reading about the [core](core).

 # Concentration List

 <ul>